trojal/mh-jobworker/DESIGN.md

 ##### StopJob

-- `StopJob` will terminate all processes in the job's cgroup `jobworker.slice/job-<uuid>.scope` to ensure child processes are terminated.
+- `StopJob` will send SIGKILL to all processes in the job's cgroup `jobworker.slice/job-<uuid>.scope` to ensure child processes are terminated.
-- `StopJob` will also send SIGKILL to the process group as a backup mechanism.
-- This approach ensures reliable process termination while keeping implementation simple.
 - See Trade-offs #9 for future improvements to add graceful shutdown.
-- See Trade-offs #11 for future improvements to prevent process escape during startup.

 ### 2. gRPC API Server